 What’s covered in this document:

-Let's use MYGOVCON as a test case.
-MYGOVCON is a Company that accrues vacation annually on Jan 1 via their Annual Vacation Accrual Plan.
-This plan allows their employees' roll over and unused vacation hours into the following year, up to a maximum (or a "Cap") of 40 hours.
+Let's use MYCO as a test case.
+MYCO is a Company that accrues vacation annually on Jan 1 via their Annual Vacation Accrual Plan.
+This plan allows their employees to roll over any unused vacation hours into the following year, up to a maximum (or a cap) of 40 hours.
 These 40 hours would then be added to their normal annual vacation accrual amounts and would be free to use either throughout the following year or up until a certain expiration date in that year.